Yokuts: Population

-Estimates for the pre-contact populations of most native groups in California have varied substantially (See Population of Native California).
+Estimates for the precontact populations of most native groups in California have varied substantially (See Population of Native California).
 Alfred L. Kroeber in 1925 put the 1770 population of the Yokuts at 18,000.

-Several subsequent investigators suggested that the total should be substantially higher.
+Several subsequent investigations suggested that the total should be substantially higher.
 Robert F. Heizer and Albert B. Elsasser 1980 suggested that the Yokuts had numbered about 70,000.
-They had one of the highest regional population densities in pre-contact North America.
+They had one of the highest regional population densities in precontact North America.

-The federal government, which had recently acquired California after defeating Mexico in the Mexican War, signed a treaty (one of eighteen such treaties signed state-wide, setting aside seven and a half percent of California's land area) defining a proposed reservation and two hundred head of cattle per year.
+The federal government, which had recently acquired California after defeating Mexico in the Mexican–American War, signed a treaty (one of 18 such treaties signed state-wide, setting aside seven and a half percent of California's land area) defining a proposed reservation and 200 head of cattle per year.

-The U.S. Senate failed to ratify any of the eighteen treaties in a secret vote cast on July 8, 1852, with every member either abstaining or voting no. The result of the vote was not made public until 1905.
+The US Senate failed to ratify any of the 18 treaties in a secret vote cast on July 8, 1852, with every member either abstaining or voting no. The result of the vote was not made public until 1905.
 The newly organized state government took a different approach.
 In 1851, California Governor Peter Burnett said that unless the Indians were moved east of the Sierras, "a war of extermination would continue to be waged until the Indian race should become extinct".

-Over the course of the next 50 years, settlers and eventually the California State Militia would wage war on the Yokuts and other native tribes in what became known as the Californian Genocide.
-The Yokuts were reduced by around 93% between 1850 and 1900, with many of the survivors being forced into indentured servitude sanctioned by the California State Act for the Government and Protection of Indians.
-A few Valley Yokuts remain, the most prominent tribe among them being the Tachi.
+Over the course of the next 50 years, settlers and eventually the California State Militia would wage war on the Yokuts and other native tribes in what became known as the California genocide.
+The Yokuts were reduced by around 93% between 1850 and 1900, with many of the survivors being forced into indentured servitude sanctioned by the so-called "California State Act for the Government and Protection of Indians".
+A few Valley Yokuts remain, the most prominent tribe among them being the Tachi Yokut.
 Kroeber estimated the population of the Yokuts in 1910 as 600.

-Today about 2,000 Yokuts are enrolled in the federally recognized tribe.
+Today, about 2,000 Yokuts are enrolled in the federally recognized tribe.
 An estimated 600 Yokuts are said to belong to unrecognized tribes.